 Should conservative methods of treatment fail to alleviate symptoms within a reasonable amount of time—or if the injury is too severe—surgery may be required for effective acromioclavicular joint repair.

 The most common surgical method for repairing the damage from AC joint osteoarthritis is distal clavicle resection.
 With this procedure, the surgeon removes a portion of the clavicle so that just enough space is left between it and the acromion, allowing the joint to maintain its flexibility without the bones rubbing together.
 This is typically done arthroscopically, using a camera and small instruments through small skin portals.

 Surgery for AC Joint Separation

-For joint separation, the ligaments can potentially be repaired or reconstructed.
-A distal clavicle resection is often performed along with ligament treatment.
+For acromioclavicular joint separation, the ligaments can potentially be repaired or reconstructed.
+Acromioclavicular resection is often performed along with ligament treatment.

 At IGEA, our orthopedic surgeon specializes in treating shoulder injuries, including AC joint damage, using advanced treatment options.
 These and other specialties are part of our practice’s full continuum of care for patients living with brain, spine, neuroendovascular and orthopedic conditions.

 For more information about the superior care and services we provide or to schedule an appointment with one of our experts, contact us today.